 Skip to main content

-Home Assistant Dashboard Setup 2026 hero image
+Home Assistant Dashboard 2026 hero image

 Your Home Assistant dashboard lives or dies on the hardware.
 Fully Kiosk crashes on the wrong build, iPads lack a charge-limit toggle, wall panels run out of screen at 4.7 inches.
 The SHE HA Dashboard Permanence Score ranks all 5.

-Editor-in-Chief & Methodology Owner · 16 min read · Updated 2026-05-20
+Editor-in-Chief & Methodology Owner · 16 min read · Updated June 2026

 This article contains affiliate links.
 We may earn a commission at no extra cost to you.
+Prices shown are list prices that change frequently — check the current price on Amazon before buying.
 Learn more

 Featured in this Guide